gweivyth/gweivyth/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=gweivyth&label=Profile%20views&color=0e75b6&style=flat" alt="gweivyth" /> </p>

 - I used to own <a href="https://wingsxi.com/" target="_blank">WingsXI</a> until January 2023.
-Much of my development history there can be found over on my <a href="https://gitlab.com/Gweivyth" target="_blank">Gitlab,</a> which is my primary git platform.
+Much of my development history there can be found over on my <a href="https://gitlab.com/Gweivyth" target="_blank">Gitlab,</a> which was my primary git platform during this time.

 - I'm actively seeking employment opportunities in programming or programming-adjacent fields!